-MINUTES OF THE ANNUAL STOCKHOLDERS MEETING OF TRANSPACIFIC BROADBAND GROUP INT'L. INC. HELD ON SEPTEMBER 28, 2022, 1:30PM VIA ZOOM MEETING AT 8^{TH} FLOOR, SUMMIT ONE TOWER, 530 SHAW BLOULEVARD, MANDALUYONG CITY
+MINUTES OF THE ANNUAL STOCKHOLDERS MEETING OF TRANSPACIFIC BROADBAND GROUP INT'L. INC. HELD ON OCTOBER 18, 2023, 1:30PM VIA ZOOM MEETING AT 8^{TH} FLOOR, SUMMIT ONE TOWER, 530 SHAW BLOULEVARD, MANDALUYONG CITY

-No of shares %
+No of shares

 No. of Outstanding Voting shares 3,795,622,000 100%

-Shareholders present 2,544,964,551 67.05%
+Shareholders present 2,111,017,070 55,62%

 Directors Present: Position

 Arsenio T. Ng Chairman of the Board

 Hilario T. Ng Director

 Simoun S. Ung Director

 Paul B. Saria Director

 Ardi Bradley L. Ng Director

-Kenneth Co.
-Independent Director
+Hyland Si Independent Director

-Oscar B. Mapua Jr. Independent Director
+Paul C. Cheah Independent Director

-Directors Absent: None
+Directors Absent None

-- Call to Order, The Chairman, Mr. Arsenio T. Ng, called the meeting to order at 1:30PM. - Notice of the Meeting.
-The Corporate Secretary certified that the Notice of the Annual Stockholders' Meeting and Definitive Information Statement were sent on August 23, 2022 and August 31, 2022 respectively via (1) Disclosure in the PSE Edge system, (2) Disclosure in the Company's website, (3) Publication in two (2) newspapers Daily Tribune and Malaya both on August 25 and 26, 2022, and (4) via email upon request of stockholders. - Determination of Quorum.
-The Corporate Secretary certified that a quorum existed with 67,05% or 2,544,964,551shares of the issued and outstanding shares were present in person or by proxy. - 4.
+- 1 Call to Order.
+The Chairman, Mr. Arsenio T. Ng, called the meeting to order at 1:30PM - 2 Notice of the Meeting.
+The Corporate Secretary certified that the Notice of the Annual Stockholders' Meeting and Definitive Information Statement were sent on September 1, 2023 and September 14, 2023 respectively via (1) Disclosure in the PSE Edge system, (2) Disclosure in the Company's website, (3) Publication in two (2) newspapers Daily Tribune and Malaya both on September 18 and 19, 2023, and (4) via email upon request of stockholders - 3 Determination of Quorum.
+The Corporate Secretary certified that a quorum existed with 55.62% or 2,111,017,070 shares of the issued and outstanding shares were present in person or by proxy. - 4.
 Instructions on Rules of Conduct, Voting Procedures and Voting Requirements.
 The Corporate Secretary explained the rules of conduct, voting procedures and voting requirements of the meeting via (1) show of hands or (2) registration and voting in absentia.
-Registration form and/or proxy forms were sent to stockholder that signified their intent to join the meeting via email or via downloadable form in the company website with a deadline of submission on September 15, 2022.
-Other question are to be taken up under "Other Matters" - 5.
-Approval of the Minutes of Meeting of 2021.
-The Assistant Corporate Secretary presented an electronic copy of the previous minutes of meeting held on September 1, 2022.
-On motion duly made and seconded, the minutes of meeting of the previous meeting held on October 13, 2021 is duly ratified by the Stockholders present and voted on the resolution:
+Registration form and/or proxy forms were sent to stockholders that signified their intent to join the meeting via email or via downloadable form in the company website with a deadline of submission on October 11, 2023.
+Other questions are to be taken up under "Other Matters." - 5.
+Approval of the Minutes of Meeting of 2022.
+The Assistant Corporate Secretary presented an electronic copy of the previous minutes of the meeting held on September 28, 2022.
+On motion duly made and seconded, the minutes of meeting of the previous meeting held on September 28, 2022 is duly ratified by the Stockholders present and voted on the resolution.